What’s financial protection and do I need it?

 Views & insights

 Protection offers a financial lifeline in the event of death or illness.
-We explain how it works and the policies to consider
+We explain how it works and policies to consider.

 Do I need financial protection?

-If you died, could your family continue to pay the mortgage while still enjoying the lifestyle they’ve become accustomed to?
+If you passed away, could your family continue to pay the mortgage while still enjoying the lifestyle they’ve become accustomed to?
 And if you were unable to work due to illness, how long could you keep paying the bills without dipping into your hard-earned savings?

 Which products are right for me?

-The protection products that are right for you depend on your individual circumstances, including whether you have a mortgage or rent, and whether you have financial dependants, such as a partner and / or children.
-A financial adviser can recommend the policies that suit your needs but, in the meantime, these are the main ones to consider:
+The protection products that are right for you depend on your individual circumstances, including whether you have a mortgage, financial dependants, such as a partner or children, or any other financial commitments.
+A wealth manager can recommend the policies that suit your needs but, in the meantime, these are the main ones to consider:

 1. Life insurance